This topic describes how to use the data transmission service to synchronize data from OceanBase Database to a Kafka instance.

 Considerations

-In a data synchronization project where the source is an OceanBase database and DDL synchronization is enabled, if a
+In a data synchronization task where the source is an OceanBase database and DDL synchronization is enabled, if a

 RENAME

-operation is performed on a table in the source, we recommend that you restart the project to avoid data loss during incremental synchronization.During incremental synchronization from OceanBase Database V4.x, if the STORED attribute is not specified for a generated column, the values of this column synchronized to the destination become NULL, which is not as expected by downstream systems that receive the values.
+operation is performed on a table in the source database, we recommend that you restart the task to avoid data loss during incremental synchronization.During incremental synchronization from OceanBase Database V4.x, if the STORED attribute is not marked for a generated column, the column value synchronized to the destination is NULL.
+As a result, the data of this column received by the downstream system is not as expected.

 Take note of the following items when an updated row contains a LOB column: